The spatio-temporal statistical structure of the turbulent dissipation field and its stochastic representation as a Gaussian Multiplicative Chaos: Logarithmic behavior of the spatio-temporal correlation of

 where $H_\nu(s)= s^{-\nu} J_\nu(s)$ which is bounded on the whole real line.
 Because of the boundedness of $H_{d/2-1}$, the integral is finite thanks to the exponential cutoff.

-We have already computed the value at the origin of $f_{X_\beta}(0,\ell)$ \eqref{eq:ValueFXAtOrigin}.
-Let us compute the value at the origin of its temporal counterpart $f_{X^\beta}(\tau,0)$ in order to comment on the continuity of the function of two variables $f_{X_\beta}(\tau,\ell)$ in the vicinity of the origin \eqref{eq:SplitIntegral2}.
+Due to the different conventions used for purely spatial correlations \eqref{eq:ResCXEll} and spatio-temporal ones \eqref{eq:ResCXTauEllMax}, the limiting value of $f_{X_\beta}(0,\ell)$ is given by \eqref{eq:ValueFXAtOrigin} with and additional factor $\ln 2\pi$.
+Let us compute the value at the origin of its temporal counterpart $f_{X_\beta}(\tau,0)$ in order to comment on the continuity of the function of two variables $f_{X_\beta}(\tau,\ell)$ in the vicinity of the origin \eqref{eq:SplitIntegral2}.
 We have

 and using a symbolic calculation software, we obtain

 Recall that we have computed in the purely spatial case the value

 that was found to depend on the spatial dimension $d$ \eqref{eq:ValueFXAtOrigin}.
 Thus, when compared to \eqref{eq:DefFXTemp}, we are led to the conclusion that